-Haruki Murakami Is Just Like Us
+The Personality Test in Your Closet

 Looking at the selections in the book—a shirt from a deli in Syracuse, New York, called Brooklyn Pickle; a tee from the Yale 2016 commencement during which Murakami received an honorary doctorate—I can’t describe his T-shirts as unique.
 He says as much himself (“It isn’t like these are valuable T-shirts or anything, and I’m not claiming they have any particular artistic value”).
 His favorite tee is one he thrifted in Hawaii, purchasing it for $1, which eventually served as material for a short story later adapted for film.
 Here, we have our “Murakami is just like us” moment.
 Yes, he also likes rooting around the bins at Goodwill!
 More important, though, these tees excavate an intimate history.
 The choices we make about what we find and keep point to our interior worlds.
 Whether impulsively or concertedly, we might choose items because they align with our values, or because we desire to see a facet of our character reflected back at us.
 Perhaps our personal collections actually say more about our identities than what might be revealed in overtly private details.

 Murakami’s understated love letters to his tees also convey how we give life to our things and vice versa.
 The relationships we have with our stuff can elicit visceral responses; we can be as loving to a ratty old sweater as to a pet.
 And at times, the feelings of comfort and security almost suggest that our stuff can love us back.
 Take the modest New York art collectors Dorothy and Herbert Vogel, a librarian and postal clerk respectively, who gathered some 4,000 works over 50 years.
-Dorothy mentioned once that they loved their artworks “as if they were children.”
+Dorothy mentioned once that they loved their works of art “as if they were children.”
 They cared for their artwork in their own home, storing all of it in their one-bedroom Manhattan apartment for decades.
 In a 60 Minutes episode from 1995 about the Vogels, Jeanne-Claude, of the late art duo Christo and Jeanne-Claude, discusses the Vogels’ impulse to collect as an obsession, a “virus.”
 Later, Dorothy remarks, “We didn’t do it to make money,” a line that hints at a driving force as inexplicable as our natural pull to certain objects.

 The T-shirt, whatever its form (uniform, sportswear, memento), has a similarly intangible quality.
 A white Hanes version featured in a 2017 fashion exhibit at the Museum of Modern Art—a tour of influential garments from around the world—exemplifies an item whose minimalist functionality has made it venerated.
 The souvenir tee, meanwhile, can be simultaneously banal and rare; it may be available in large quantities, but is location-specific.
 Either is a peek into a daily life.

 Do we buy and collect stuff because of our insatiable need to consume, or because we see ourselves in the things we buy?
 Looking back on my various collections, I don’t see a pattern as of yet, but I suspect it’s a strange mix of both.
-Since childhood, one of my favorite parts of a museum has been the gift shop; I rarely leave without a momento.
+Since childhood, one of my favorite parts of a museum has been the gift shop; I rarely leave without a memento.
 Earlier in my life, I stockpiled stickers, erasers, pencils, shells, rocks, and coins.
 Now I’ve progressed to slightly bigger things: junk left on the side of the road, clothing, tin food containers, art.
 Like Murakami, when I collect, I don’t really mean to do so—it just happens.
 “T-shirts are one of those objects that just naturally pile up,” he writes drolly, and I tend to agree.
 But if collecting is, at heart, an extremely ordinary practice, its very mundanity gives us its meaning.